The Top 5 Dangers on a Farm

 “Power Take Off” (PTO) is a term used to describe the process of transmitting power from one point to another.A PTO shaft, for example, is a cylindrical metal rod that attaches to a power source, such as a tractor, at one end and an attachment, such as a brush hog mower, at the other.
 When the tractor’s engine is running, power flows along the shaft.
 The shaft rotates at engine speed, transferring energy from the engine to the attachment.

-Farm equipment is widely recognized as being unsafe.
+Experts widely recognize farm equipment as being unsafe.
 Designers and manufacturers of farm machinery have an obligation to make sure their products are as safe as possible.
-If you have been injured or lost a loved one due to a PTO accident resulting from an unshielded or defective PTO shaft, you may be entitled to compensation.
+If a PTO accident from an unshielded or defective PTO shaft injured you or a loved one, a jury may award you compensation.

 1. Tractor Rollovers